 We have continued to make great strides in connecting all three streams of our production - oil, natural gas and water - to pipelines.
-This effort has been significantly advanced by our midstream joint venture, San Mateo, which operates a three-pipe system covering much of our core asset areas and a cryogenic natural gas processing plant with an inlet capacity of 460 million cubic feet of natural gas per day.
+This effort has been significantly advanced by San Mateo Midstream, which operates a three-pipe system covering much of our core asset areas and a cryogenic natural gas processing plant with an inlet capacity of 460 million cubic feet of natural gas per day, and Pronto Midstream, which operates a gas gathering system and a cryogenic natural gas processing plant with an inlet capacity of 60 million cubic feet of natural gas per day.

-During 2021, 82% of our gross operated oil production and 98% of our gross operated water production were connected to pipelines.
-We are proud of these accomplishments and have continued to increase the percentage of production that is connected to pipelines during 2022.
+During 2022, 89% of our gross operated oil production and 99% of our gross operated water production were connected to pipelines.

-In addition to the financial benefits to Matador and our stakeholders of connecting all three streams of production to pipelines, these pipeline connections have many other benefits.
+In addition to the financial benefits to Matador and our shareholders of connecting all three streams of production to pipelines, these pipeline connections have many other benefits.
 One key benefit is the reduction in the number of trucks needed to transport the produced oil and water.
 This is significant because it both (i) reduces truck traffic and increases road safety and (ii) reduces emissions.
-For example, we estimate that the volumes of oil and water production we were able to connect to pipelines avoided approximately 10.3 million water truck miles and 1.5 million oil truck miles during 2021.
-(2)
+For example, we estimate that the volumes of oil and water production we were able to connect to pipelines avoided approximately 15.5 million truck miles during 2022.(1)